EnzoRicardi-Labs/aws-ec2-instance-management/README.md

 This project demonstrates the deployment, configuration, monitoring, and scaling of an Amazon EC2 instance deployed in a public subnet within an Amazon VPC.

-The environment includes Security Group configuration, instance monitoring, Amazon EBS volume modification, instance resizing, termination protection, and web server validation using core Amazon EC2 features and AWS best practices.
+The environment includes Security Group configuration, EC2 instance monitoring, Amazon EBS volume modification, instance resizing, termination protection, and validation of an Apache web server over HTTP.

 ## Architecture Components